imaknight4life/School-Website-Project/README.md

 # Store Website – Client Project (In Progress)

 ## Overview
 An in-progress website being developed as part of a school work experience project for a client named Martin Andrews.
-The goal of the project is to create a clear, user-friendly website to represent the client’s store online.
+The goal of the project is to showcase the client’s skills, introduce him to visitors, and provide information about his store as part of the page content.

 ## Technologies Used
 - HTML